Madhuarvind/FinWiseAi/docs/demo-script.md

 "More importantly, it showcases our **Self-Evolving Category Discovery (SECDS)** system.
 By clicking 'Suggest Categories', the `suggestTransactionCategories` Genkit flow analyzes uncategorized or ambiguous transactions and proposes new, relevant categories, helping the user's financial taxonomy evolve over time."

+"Below, you see our **Category Integrity Validator (CIV)**, which has detected overlap between 'Food & Drink' and 'Groceries' and is recommending a merge to improve model accuracy."

 ### 4.2.
 Policy OS (`/policy-os`)

 **(Screen: `/policy-os`)**